FAQs Soapberries & Wool Dryer Balls

 What are soapberries?

-Are your soapberries organic?
+Are 'TRH' soapberries organic?

 Our 'That Red House' soapberries are certified organic by ECOCERT; one of the world's leading certification organisations.
 Their conditions are strict, and inspections are frequent to ensure the best standards and conditions are met by our growers and harvesters.

-Are soapberries sustainable?
+Are 'TRH Organic Soapberries' sustainable?

 Are the people who grow and harvest the soapberries treated well and paid a fair wage?

 Yes.
 In fact our product is supporting an initiative called 'Grow Nepal' which provides an income and fair working conditions for small Himalayan communities.
 Soapberries are an integral part of the Nepalese economy, and we have taken every precaution to ensure that the growers and harvesters are well cared for, and that their future generations are also.
+The TRH team went to Nepal in 2016 and agreed to pay the harvesters the wages they asked for to ensure that they are happy with their working conditions and salaries.

 How do you ship the soapberries to Australia?

 We ship our products to Australia by sea to ensure a low carbon footprint.
 They take much longer to arrive than if they are shipped by air, but we believe it is the best way for the environment.
-The products are then inspected by quarantine officials on arrival, and approved for entry.
+The products are then inspected by quarantine officials on arrival and approved for entry.

 Do the soapberries undergo damaging quarantine treatments?